 Stash anything you don’t need for the evening and do a quick fluff of your living space.

-Next it’s off to the dining room to start setting the mood.
-We’re going for dark romance here, a bit broody – more Jane Eyre than Bridget Jones.
+Then it’s off to the dining room to start setting the mood.
+We’re going for dark romance, a bit broody – more Jane Eyre than Bridget Jones.
 So for added effect, we placed the roses in a glass cloche on the dining table.

-The dining room walls are covered with SmithHönig’s ethereal floral peel and stick wallpaper in Bryony Storm Dorian.
+The dining room walls are covered with Boho Luxe Home’s ethereal floral peel and stick wallpaper in Bryony Storm Dorian.
 The grays and purples definitely set the scene for moody romance.
+The table is layered with a tablecloth made from matching fabric.

 A vintage kantha quilt is thrown over a chair back for added warmth, and a tasseled velvet pillow adds layers to the decadence.
-The back wall is painted with washes of Velvet Finishes paint.
-The table cloth is made from Bryony Storm decorator fabric to match the wallpaper.
+The back wall is painted with washes of paint.

-Add even more visual interest with butterflies under glass, rose petals – or any other small, evocative items you can steal from another room.
+Add even more visual interest with moody accents like butterflies under glass, torn rose petals – or any other small, evocative items you can steal from another room.

 Romantic Dinner Ideas — The romance is in the details.

+Yum.
+It’s a Cherry Chocolate Bourbon Soda.
 Our recipe is a simplified version of the gorgeous, all-handmade version on Katie at the Kitchen Door.
-Katie made her own cherry syrup and cherry vanilla soda.
-It looks amazing!
+Katie made her own cherry syrup and cherry vanilla soda from scratch.
 We aspire to be Katie – but in the interest of time we modified this for a quick, easy, after work cocktail.

 We did chop up some luscious strawberries and pitted a few fresh cherries to muddle.
 The fresh fruit made all the difference.
 Here’s our recipe: